 It’s no secret that my parents had a HUGE impact on the person I am today.
 In fact, I’d say they were the biggest reason I’m so passionate about personal finance and development.
+Here’s how you can actually learn from your parents.

 I remember walking around department stores with my mom when I was a kid and watching her negotiate for EVERYTHING.
 It didn’t matter if it was a new shirt for me or laundry detergent at the grocery store.
 She was always ready to throw down the gauntlet and haggle for a lower price.